DDTRobot/diablo-sim-env/README.md

 </p>

-## Thw basic webots simulation environment for DIABLO.
+### The basic webots simulation environment for DIABLO.
 Noted that the environment has no controller, but you can design your own controller to control the robot.

 ---
 ## Platform Support